anandbabumethri-spec/Find-Your-Parking-Slot/README.md

-# Find-Your-Parking-Slot
+# Find Your Parking Slot
-A mobile app that allows users to find and reserve parking spaces in real time.
+A mobile application that allows users to find and reserve parking spaces in real time.

+## Technologies Used
+- Python
+- SQL
+- HTML, CSS

+## Features
+- Real-time slot availability
+- Slot booking and cancellation
+- User-friendly interface